Doak S. Campbell: Position on "racial" integration

 Campbell retired from his position on June 30, 1957, but remained in Tallahassee as president emeritus of Florida State until his death on March 23, 1973.

 Legacy

 Campbell supported a sports program at Florida State, and encouraged the construction of a football stadium.
 The stadium was completed in 1950, and named Doak S. Campbell Stadium in his honor.

 In June 2020 there was a student petition to remove his name from the stadium because of his opposition to admitting black students, and to rename it for former coach Bobby Bowden.
 FSU President John Thrasher asked Athletics Director David Coburn "to immediately review this issue and make recommendations to me."
 As of February 2023 there has been no response.

-Campbell donated all his papers, correspondence, etc. to Special Collections, Strozier Library (Florida State's main library), where it may be consulted.
+Campbell donated all his papers, correspondence, etc. to Special Collections, Strozier Library (Florida State's main library), where they may be consulted.